 Frankly, that kind of resume would be quite enough for anyone in her mid-thirties, but Brooke has other interests and her life has taken other, more circuitous routes, all of which she feels help make her the woman she is today.
 For instance, her mother had renal disease and was in a coma for two months, and from the age of 4 years, Brooke grew up, she says, “to appreciate doctors and to learn as much about healthcare and wellness as possible.”
 In her 20s she took a job working for Pfizer for 2 years.

-She’s also worked in Silicon Valley, the third person hired in a start-up which she helped build.
-The company is a data analytics software company.
+She also worked in Silicon Valley, the third person hired at a data analytics software start-up which she helped build.
 She's always had a strong interest in technology and excellent social skills, which she utilized to interface with clients and c-suite executives assisting with data analysis.
 Today, that company has 120 employees.

-A newly re-launched lifestyle blog, http://www.brookesoliz.com keeps Brooke busy along with her role as single mom to her daughter, Isabella, and Brooke travels a great deal, often with Isabella, between Dallas and the West Coast managing the Zilos group.
-The agency is focused on public relations, marketing, and social media agency, and helps companies attract and maintain audiences, customers, and clients.
-Brooke's client list includes doctors, lawyers, cosmetic companies, and restaurants.
+Managing the Zilos group, an agency focused on public relations, marketing, and social media agency, Brooke helps companies attract and maintain audiences, customers, and clients.
+Her client list includes doctors, lawyers, cosmetic companies, and restaurants.

 How does she keep track of everything?

 “My primary calendar is Google,” says Brooke.
 “I also use Asana, a project management tool, and Evernote.
 My smartphone is everything!
-We travel a great deal between Dallas and Los Angeles, and Isabella knows what to do when we go through security and what she needs on the plane, snacks, coloring books and an extra blanket.”
+And Isabella knows what she needs [while traveling], snacks, coloring books and an extra blanket.”

 For the future?
-Brooke concedes that owning and running your own company is a huge undertaking but she’s also considering attending law school while simultaneously pondering the idea of a television show where she hosts social media influencers.
+While Brooke concedes that owning and running your own company is a huge undertaking, in the future she’s considering attending law school while simultaneously pondering the idea of a television show where she hosts social media influencers.

 We asked Brooke for 5 things she would tell her younger self (let’s not forget she’s still young) and things she will no doubt pass on to her daughter.